emiliacb/eme-resume-2020/README.md

 ### ToDos

-- [ ] refactor for use Mailgun or Sindicate
+- [ ] refactor for use Mailgun or Sendicate
 - [ ] create a react route for contact
 - [ ] add role = "button" flag to the "contact" div, in order to html accesibily
 - [ ] add input validation